English Language Arts (ELA) is more than reading and writing. ELA involves:

 This course sequence is for students of average or above average ability who wish to pursue further academic studies at the university level.
 The ability to read and write well, to think critically and analytically, and to reason abstractly are definite assets for these courses.
 Students of English 30-1 are required to write the 30-1 diploma examination.

 English Language Arts 10-2, 20-2, and 30-2

 This course sequence is for students with average ability or those who have been experiencing difficulty in English.
 It is not a lesser version of the –1 stream but a program in and of itself designed to offer many strategies to maximize opportunities for success in English Language Arts.
 Students of English 30-2 are required to write the 30-2 diploma examination.
 This sequence is not designed to prepare students for entrance to university.\

 English Literature and Composition

-Starting with English 10-1 Pre-AP and 20-1 Pre-AP, students should appreciate the literature not only for its meaning but also for the personal gratification.
+Starting with English 10-1 AP-Cohort and 20-1 AP-Cohort students should appreciate the literature not only for its meaning but also for the personal gratification.
 They should recognize structure, style, archetypes and themes, as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, syntax, and tone.
 Students will experience, interpret and evaluate poetry, short fiction, novel, drama and non-fiction essays.
 This includes literature from British, Canadian, American, and international writers, as well as works written from the 16th century to contemporary times.
 By the time students complete both English 30-1 and English Literature and Composition 35, students will be prepared to write the AP exam in May that includes both multiple choice and three critical, analytical written responses.

 More information on the English Language Arts AP page.